|Nutrition Facts (per serving)|

 - 1 Chinese Japanese eggplants (large, with dark purple skin, or 2 thinner, with light purple skin)

 - 2 tablespoon soy sauce

-- Roughly ½ cup fresh basil
+- 1/2 cup fresh basil (divided)

 Prepare the cornstarch and water mixture in a separate cup or bowl.
 Set both aside.

-- Chop eggplant into bite-size pieces.
+Chop eggplant into bite-size pieces.
 Be sure to leave the peel on - this is where most of the nutrients are.

-- Place 2 to 3 tbsp. oil to a wok or large frying pan over medium-high heat.
+Place 2 to 3 tablespoons oil to a wok or large frying pan over medium-high heat.
 Add the onion, half of the garlic, chili, and eggplant.
 Reserve the rest of the garlic for later.
 Stir-fry for 5 minutes.
 When the wok or frying pan becomes dry, add a little of the water a few tablespoons at a time, enough to keep the ingredients frying nicely.

 When the eggplant is soft, add the rest of the garlic plus the sauce.
-Stir fry to incorporate.
+Stir-fry to incorporate.

-- Lastly, add the cornstarch/water mixture.
+Lastly, add the cornstarch-water mixture.
 Stir well so that the sauce thickens uniformly (this will only take a minute or less).
 Remove from heat.

-- Taste for saltiness/flavor.
+Taste for saltiness/flavor.
 If not salty or flavorful enough, add a little more fish sauce.
 If too salty, add a squeeze of lemon or lime juice.